me!

 about

-Outside of coding, you can find me at the gym, hanging out with my dog, or exploring the Lands Between.
+Outside of coding, I enjoy weightlifting, spending time with my dog, and exploring the Lands Between.

 experience